 However, as with any disease, the condition is easiest to reverse when you catch it early on, so if you have any of these symptoms (or any other symptoms), you should visit a doctor ASAP.

-Let’s see what are the fatty liver disease symptoms – I had most of these before and after being diagnosed, and most people with a fatty liver will experience at least some of them at one point.
+Let’s see what the fatty liver disease symptoms are – I had most of these before and after being diagnosed, and most people with a fatty liver will experience at least some of them at one point.

 At the same time, having more of these symptoms – or some of them being more intense – doesn’t necessarily mean that your fatty liver is in a more advanced state or anything of the sort.
-But you do need to visit a doctor to tell you exactly where you’re at – or if it’s a fatty liver that’s causing them!

 Symptoms of a fatty liver